oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

 ## Task 2: Compile and Run the Community Detection

-Run the community detection on main graph which is created in Lab 3 or any data which you loaded through SQL Tuning Sets.
+Run the community detection on the main graph created in Lab 3 or any data you loaded through SQL Tuning Sets.

 1. Compile the maven project